Table of contents: Removal ↓ Installation ↓

-Loosen the wheel bolts, raise the car, remove the wheels.
+Loosen the wheel bolts, lift the car, remove the wheels.

 Fully release the brakes.
-To do this, press the wedge up to the stop through the hole in the brake drum.
+To do this, push the wedge up through the hole in the brake drum until it stops.

 Remove the cotter pin, remove the crown ring, unscrew the nut, remove the pressure washer.

-Attention: The bearing may fall out, place a clean cloth under it.
-If the bearing is dirty, it should be cleaned with gasoline or lubricated with a special injection grease.
+Note: The bearing may fall out, put a clean cloth underneath.
+If the bearing is dirty, clean it with gasoline or lubricate it with a special casting grease.

-If necessary, remove the brake drum from the trunnion using a universal puller.
+If necessary, remove the brake drum from the journal using a universal puller.

-Remove the oil seal and inner bearing, if it did not come off with the drum.
+Remove the seal and inner bearing if it was not removed together with the drum.

 Installation

 Thoroughly clean the brake drum.
-Check wear, integrity, dimensional conformity, condition of threads and working surface.
+Check for wear, integrity, size compliance, thread condition and working surface.
 Fill the hub with universal grease.

-Insert the inner bearing with bearing grease into the brake drum, hammer the oil seal with a rubber mallet.
-Before doing this, lightly grease the rubber sponges.
+Insert the inner bearing together with the bearing grease into the brake drum, hammer the seal with a rubber hammer.
+Before doing this, lightly lubricate the rubber lips.

 Put on the brake drum.

-Lubricate the outer bearing with wheel bearing grease and slide onto the pin.
+Lubricate the outer bearing with wheel bearing grease and place it on the journal.

 Screw on the nut with the pressure washer.